 Cold transfers can be effective if your caller has a simple question that doesn’t require a specific person or any background information.
 For example, if a customer calls to ask what payment methods you accept, it’s more efficient for a receptionist to transfer them straight to any available billing agent.
 Your customer will still get an answer within minutes, since no further context is needed, without listening to hold music on repeat. 🎶

-Cold transfers can also be helpful when your team is out of office.
+Cold transfers can also be helpful when your team is out of the office.
 You can set up your IVR to transfer customers’ calls to a specific phone number, so their messages land in the right voicemail box or straight to an emergency number.

 Warm transfers help when you’re dealing with issues that are complex.
 They can also be valuable when the issue is specific to a customer or situation.
 These issues can include: